fabric8io/docker-maven-plugin/doc/manual.md

 * When *pulling*, the image pulled will be also tagged with a repository name **without** registry.
-The reasoning behind this is that this image then can be referenced also by the configuration when the registry is not specified anymore explicitely.
+The reasoning behind this is that this image then can be referenced also by the configuration when the registry is not specified anymore explicitly.
-* When *pushing* a local image, temporarily an tag including the registry is added and removed after the push.
-This is required because Docker an only push registry-named images.
+* When *pushing* a local image, temporarily a tag including the registry is added and removed after the push.
+This is required because Docker can only push registry-named images.

 ### Authentication